Blue-headed hummingbird

-The blue-headed hummingbird (Riccordia bicolor) is a species of hummingbird in the "emeralds", tribe Trochilini of subfamily Trochilinae.
-It is found only on the islands of Dominica and Martinique in the Lesser Antilles.
+The blue-headed hummingbird (Riccordia bicolor) is a hummingbird of the genus Riccordia.
+It is exclusively found on the islands of Dominica and Martinique in the Lesser Antilles in forests along rivers.
+The males and females have distinct appearances; the female has a white front, and her back and wings are iridescent bronze-green colored.
+The male is entirely emerald of varying shades, with an especially blue head.
+The blue-headed hummingbird's behavior is typical of most hummingbirds, mostly feeding off of nectar.
+It nests from February to May in tree ferns, incubating a clutch of two white eggs for 16 to 18 days.
+It is a near-threatened species, with an estimated mature population of 25,000150,000.

 Taxonomy and systematics

 The blue-headed hummingbird was formally described in 1788 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it with all the other hummingbirds in the genus Trochilus and coined the binomial name Trochilus bicolor.
-Gmelin based his description on "Le saphir-ésmeraude" that been described in 1779 by the French polymath Georges-Louis Leclerc, Comte de Buffon in his Histoire Naturelle des Oiseaux.
+Gmelin based his description on "Le saphir-ésmeraude" (lit.
+'The sapphire-emerald') that been described in 1779 by the French polymath Georges-Louis Leclerc, Comte de Buffon in Histoire Naturelle des Oiseaux.
 Buffon believed his specimen had come from Guadeloupe but this was an error for Dominica.

 The blue-headed hummingbird was formerly the only species placed in the genus Cyanophaia.
 A molecular phylogenetic study published in 2014 found that Cyanophaia was nested within the resurrected genus Riccordia.
 Based on that study and others, the North American Classification Committee of the American Ornithological Society, the International Ornithological Committee (IOC), and the Clements taxonomy merged it into Riccordia.
 However, as of 2020 BirdLife International's Handbook of the Birds of the World (HBW) retained it in Cyanophaia.

-Genus Riccordia had originally been introduced in 1854 by the German ornithologist Ludwig Reichenbach with the Cuban emerald as the type species.
-Reichenbach based the genus name on the specific epithet of the type species recordii which had been chosen by Paul Gervais to honour the French surgeon-naturalist Alexandre Ricord (born 1798).
+The genus Riccordia had originally been introduced in 1854 by the German ornithologist Ludwig Reichenbach with the Cuban emerald as the type species.
+Reichenbach based the genus name on the specific epithet of the type species recordii, which had been chosen by Paul Gervais to honour the French surgeon-naturalist Alexandre Ricord.
 The specific name bicolor is Latin meaning "two-colored".
+The blue-headed hummingbird has no subspecies.